What to Eat Before and After a Morning Workout

 Try: Two grainy slices of bread with almond butter; or a milk and fruit smoothie with banana.

-What to eat after a morning workout: Recovery meals matter here.
+What to eat for a post-workout breakfast: Recovery meals matter here.
 Mostly, you want to think about adding carbs and protein within 20 to 30 minutes of your workout, says Kimball.
 "The ratio that has been shown to be really effective in enhancing muscle recovery is 3 to 4 grams of carbs for every 1 gram of protein," she says.
+So, keep that in mind before making a post-workout breakfast after a grueling sweat sesh.

 Try: A shake with whey protein, milk, and fresh fruit.
 (Blend up this Olympian's post-workout recovery smoothie.)

 Short, High-Intensity Exercise (Spin Class, HIIT Training)

-What to eat before a morning workout: "With high-intensity, short duration exercise, the big thing is that people can feel like they're going to get sick if they eat too much," says Kimball.
+What to eat before a workout: "With high-intensity, short duration exercise, the big thing is that people can feel like they're going to get sick if they eat too much," says Kimball.
 Plus, if your spin class is only 30 minutes, your body has enough carbs stored in your muscles to last you beyond it (60 to 90 minutes).
 But for the quick energy and blood sugar lift, consider 15 grams of carbs mixed with protein, she says.
-Skip the fats, which can pull blood to your GI tract-away from the muscles and the cardiovascular system, says Dr. Gerbstadt.
+Skip the fats, which can pull blood to your GI tract — away from the muscles and the cardiovascular system, says Dr. Gerbstadt.

-What to eat after a morning workout: What you eat after your HIIT class (or HIIPA class) depends on your goal, says Kimball.
+What to eat for a post-workout breakfast: What you eat for breakfast post-HIIT workout (or HIIPA class) depends on your goal, says Kimball.
 A general rule of thumb?
-Aim for a 2:1 carb to protein ratio, she says.
+Aim for a 2:1 carb to protein ratio when putting together a healthy post-workout breakfast, she says.

-What to eat before a morning workout: Weight training requires high bursts of power, so getting carbs beforehand can be beneficial, says Kimball.
+What to eat before a workout: Weight training requires high bursts of power, so getting carbs beforehand can be beneficial, says Kimball.
 "Even 15 to 30 grams of carbs can give you that boost to get you through strength without adding a big calorie load to your day."
 You'll also want about 20 grams of protein, says Dr. Gerbstadt.

 Try: Fold-over sandwich (e.g. 3 ounces sliced turkey folded into 1 slice of whole grain bread, optional spinach leaves/tomato slice) or a power bar (e.g. a Quest Bar).